Our vision at Chancellor for prep is to empower early learners to develop a passion for learning.

 - Learn through multi-sensory experiences

 - Participate actively in experiences that engage them emotionally, physically, cognitively and socially

 - Focused teaching and learning

 Curriculum decision-making involves teachers and students:

 - Monitoring and assessing

 When can my child enrol in Prep and Year 1?

 Students are eligible for Prep the year they turn 5 if their birthday falls on or prior to 30 June.
 Students whose birthday falls after 30 June are eligible to commence Prep the year they turn 6.

-Prep enrolment packs are available from the Primary Campus office.
+Prep enrolment packs will be available from the Primary Campus office from Monday 7 September 2020.
 Proof of residency and your child's birth certificate must be provided before an enrolment pack will be issued.